Erosion Line JournalĀ

 November 23, 2024

 Aidan is back!
 He’s a recent biology major volunteering on environmental projects while seeking work in his field.
-Thrilled to have his continued help on Monkey Face trail!
+Thrilled to have his continued help on Manzanita trail!
 The bedrock, softened by rain, was too fragile to work.
 We made motifs on the vertical faces of boulders that are imbedded in soil and on the faces of stone steps.
-These large stones are much harder that the bedrock.
-The angle can be a bit tricky but we found it quite gratifying to make motifs in them!

 November 16, 2024

-Inaugural EL event with community volunteers!
-Here we are: Aidan, Sally, me, Stephanie, and Fernanda on Monkey Face trail, ready to get started.
+Inaugural Erosion Line event with community volunteers!
+Here we are: Aidan, Sally, me, Stephanie, and Fernanda on Manzanita trail, which leads from Parking lot E to the top of Monkey Face rock formation.
 We worked in teams of two, one making holes while the other made sure that the chisel is held perpendicular to the slope of the bedrock to prevent shearing.
 Got a lot done!

 November 15, 2024